Antal Hekler: Life

 He went on dedicating himself to ancient art, but also to Hungarian art history.
 At Hekler's instigation the Budapest Museum of Fine Arts purchased 135 Greek, Roman and Italian sculptures from the Munich collection of Paul Arndt in 1908.
 Later another 650 terracotta sculptures were added from Arndt's collection.

-From 1926 when she graduated until 1936 art historian Anna Zádor volunteered to work for Hekler.
-She then suffered persecution.
+Anna Zádor studied art history under Hekler at Pázmány Péter University (now called ELTE) starting 1922.
+After graduating in 1926, she continued working under Hekler until 1936, from which time she fell under persecution as a Jew.

-His book Die Bildniskunst der Griechen & Römer (“Greek and Roman Portraits”), published in Stuttgart and London in 1912 soon was to become a widespread standard work, also translated into other languages.
+Hekler’s book, Die Bildniskunst der Griechen & Römer (Greek and Roman Portraits) — published in Stuttgart and London in 1912 — soon became a widespread standard work, also getting translated and published in other languages.